Mouse-Imaging-Centre/mice-apptainer/README.md

 At the moment everything is installed from Debian/Ubuntu/CRAN/PyPI repos or compiled by hand from source.
 In the future some other methods for building a container (e.g. Nix or Spack) might be usable.

+Some limitations:
+ - Pydpiper won't work from within the container due to Slurm-related issues.
+This should be addressed in an upcoming Pydpiper release.
+ - GL/CUDA functionality may or may not work depending on the host system.

 This container is loosely based on Vlad's minc-toolkit-containers repository, with a few differences:
  - everything updated
  - much more software, e.g., FSL, openEMS, Nipype, etc.